 It’s as easy as 3 ingredients to make the most delicious crunchy peanut butter cookies!

 - Salted peanut butter – you can also use unsalted peanut butter, but I love the touch of salt in this recipe.
 Make sure you use fresh peanut butter with no added oil, no added sugar for best results.

-- Oat flour – I use gluten-free certified rolled oat that I pulse into flour in my blender.
+- Homemade Oat flour – I use gluten-free certified rolled oat that I pulse into flour in my blender.
 The recipe works really well with spelt flour, all-purpose flour, or gluten-free flour.

 - Maple syrup – other healthy refined sugar-free options are coconut nectar, apple syrup, brown rice syrup, or agave syrup.